Food Glorious Food

 The town of Falmouth has eagerly awaited the opening of the Chain Locker, one of the oldest establishments here.
 It has undergone a major refurbishment and reopened autumn 2017.
 The pub and restaurant have been well received.

-There are many more amazing pubs and restaurants here in Falmouth and the surrounding area so why not take a walk around the town and pop in to a restaurant that takes your fancy and book a table for dinner and pre dinner gin and tonics at the renowned Dollies Tea Room and Gin Palace in the High Street.
+There are many more amazing pubs and restaurants here in Falmouth and the surrounding area so why not take a walk around the town and pop in to a restaurant that takes your fancy and book a table for dinner and pre dinner speciality gin and tonics at the renowned Dollies Tea Room and Wine Bar in the High Street.

 More Tea Vicar!